-Since the OCC–FDIC rescission on December 5, 2025, officials have reinforced that the rollback is part of a broader push toward principles-based supervision: Acting FDIC Chair Travis Hill highlighted the withdrawal in a December 11 FSOC statement alongside other supervisory-reform initiatives.
-Meanwhile, Treasury Secretary Scott Bessent—FSOC’s chair—has urged a reevaluation of FSOC’s post-crisis approach in the name of reducing regulatory burdens, drawing criticism from Sen. Elizabeth Warren as lawmakers press for stress testing and tighter monitoring of bank–private-credit linkages.
-The Federal Reserve still has not publicly joined the OCC–FDIC rescission, keeping attention on whether the Fed aligns its supervisory posture and how regulators respond to Warren and Reed’s requested December 19 deadline.
+Since the OCC–FDIC rescission on December 5, 2025, officials have said the rollback is part of a broader push toward principles-based supervision.
+Acting FDIC Chair Travis Hill cited it in a December 11 FSOC statement alongside other supervisory-reform initiatives.
+Treasury Secretary Scott Bessent, FSOC's chair, has called for a reevaluation of FSOC's post-crisis approach in the name of reducing regulatory burdens.

 Treasury Secretary Bessent calls for reevaluating FSOC’s post-crisis approach